ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 `assertpy documentation <https://assertpy.github.io/docs.html>`_ to understand the expected structure for your code.
-Additionally, examine the existing assertions in :py:mod:`ska_tango_testing.integration.assertions` (and the predicates used therein) to learn how to leverage the tracer for queries.
+Additionally, examine the existing assertions in :py:mod:`ska_tango_testing.integration.assertions` to learn how to leverage the tracer for queries.

 If your custom assertion appears generic enough to be useful in other contexts, please consider contributing it to the library by submitting a merge request.

+**NOTE**: consider that the assertions we provide evolve over time, and so some your custom assertions may become redundant or may need to be updated to reflect changes in the library.
+We strive to keep backward compatibility issues to a minimum, but they may still occur.